 - Work related hours - A Verification of Work-Related Hours and Experience form (47K pdf) must accompany your application, which confirms the applicant has at least 40 hours of meaningful animal-health work experience at a veterinary clinic.
 This form must be completed by your supervisor.

-- Computer Literacy - Students must have basic computer literacy, which includes word processing, spreadsheets, internet and email.
+- Computer literacy - Students must have basic computer literacy, which includes word processing, spreadsheets, internet and email.

 !div> You may apply for advanced credit once you have been accepted into the program.
 Advanced Credit can be Transfer Credit (for completed post-secondary courses), Credential Recognition (for completed certificates, diplomas or degrees) or PLAR (Prior Learning Assessment and Recognition).!div>

-Transfer Credit & Credential Recognition: In addition to the common guidelines outlined on the Recognition of Prior Learning website and on the Request for Transfer Credit or Credential Recognition form (pdf), your program has other advanced credit requirements that are applied to each request including:
+Transfer Credit and Credential Recognition: In addition to the common guidelines outlined on the Recognition of Prior Learning website and on the Request for Transfer Credit or Credential Recognition form (pdf), your program has other advanced credit requirements that are applied to each request including:

 - You must have a minimum mark of C in the course(s) or program